JumpingSquid/AutoPPTX/readme.md

 ## I. Modules
 Since the purpose of AutoPPTX is to minimize the effort to utilize python-pptx, it reduces the flexibility to manipulate the entire presentation file.
-The API provides three ways to produce a presentation file:
+The API provides several ways to produce a presentation file:
 * PPTX_Construct: a module with more flexibility that is designed to produce a presentation file with standard structure and layout (typically a weekly or daily report with fixed layout but varied data source).
 * Data2Chart: a specific module to create slides with only charts